Wampa842/wPluginsAlpha/README.txt

 		Avoid unwanted smoothing, weight merging and UV warping.
 	> wHelloWorld:
 		A "hello world" type program, to show the basics of plugin creation.
 Mainly meant for programmers.
+Removed plugins:
+	> wPluginsSettings:
+		A centralised application to manage plugins' settings.
+Removed due to interfering with plugins' own settings.
+	> wModelCleanup:

 ----------------------------
 ----    INSTALLATION    ----